 - Ghost Tours of Catalina: Starts with the most historic haunting and ends at a site with the most active current paranormal activity.
-Be aware, you may spot a ghoulish hideaway on this island.
+Be aware, and you may spot a ghoulish hideaway on this island.

 - Queen Mary: The Queen Mary could be one of California's most haunted places, with more than a dozen reported apparitions and sightings.
 Learn about them on the daily Ghosts and Legends Tour and special dinner tours with a paranormal specialist.
 They also have extra tours and activities around Halloween.
-What better way to ghosts from the past than on an old ship?
+What better way to see ghosts from the past than on an old ship?